-This was the ninth tranche of the Interstate Transmission System solar PV tender operated by the Solar Energy Corporation of India, the company established by the Ministry of New and Renewable Energy to facilitate solar development.
-The auction attracted international interest, with winners including Canada and the UK, as well as India.
+This was the ninth tranche of the Interstate Transmission System solar PV tender operated by the Solar Energy Corporation of India, the company established by the Ministry of New and Renewable Energy to facilitate solar development in the country.
+The auction attracted international interest, with other winners hailing from countries including Canada and the UK, as well as India.

-In July, India's Power Minister, R. K. Singh, set a new target to reach 60% renewables generation - 510GW - by 2030, extending the 172GW target by 2022.
+In July, India's Power Minister, R. K. Singh, set a new target for the country to reach 60% renewables generation - 510GW - by 2030, extending the 172GW target by 2022.
 He made the announcement at the launch of a report, by the Energy and Resources Institute, that argues India can integrate more than 30% wind and solar generation before security of supply and electricity system costs are affected.